-When sickness strikes a member of your precious duck flock, it’s like being struck by lightning.
-You’re sizzled by a high-voltage electric current of terror and pummeled with relentless internal echoes of “I don’t know what to do!
-I don’t know what to do!”
-You might not even know what happened.
-You might not even know if the duck is really, truly sick—it might just something in your gut telling you that something is not right.
-Regardless of the severity of the situation, you’re probably terrified, and you need help.
-Ease your panicked, lightning-struck brain with this list of the things that you need to do, no matter what the issue is.
-There are several important steps you must take with a sick duck to maximize her chances of survival and start her on the path to recovery.
+When sickness strikes a member of your precious duck flock, it’s scary.
+You may feel helpless or panicky, not knowing what’s wrong or what you need to do.
+You might not even know if the duck is really sick—it might just something in your gut telling you that something is not right.
+Regardless of the severity of the situation, there are several important steps you must take with a sick duck to maximize her chances of survival and start her on the path to recovery.

-Since you’re probably in a frantic frenzy and inclined to skim this article, keep in mind that most duck diseases are not going to result in death in a matter of ten minutes.
+If you’re in a frantic frenzy and inclined to skim this article, keep in mind that most duck diseases are not going to result in death in a matter of ten minutes.
 The few that do are diseases for which there is no cure.
 If tragedy strikes and your duck dies, rest assured that there was nothing you could have done to save her in the ten minutes you spent not knowing what to do.
-Thus it’s okay to calm down and not skim this article: your duck will still be there when you return.
+Stay calm.
 Don’t skim.